The Condenser Is the Main Working Component in an A/C System

 This is why the fan is blowing warm air out of the unit.
 This is also why cut grass, leaves, and "fuzzies" are pulled into the fins on the coils which must be kept clean for good airflow.
 With the air being drawn in by the fan comes all sorts of things that block air and keep our condenser from working as efficiently as it should.

 These motors are sealed so that rain cannot get into the working parts of the motor.
 Be sure that if you have the motor replaced that the housing of the motor is solid and does not have "breather" ports on it.
 Some do not realize this difference and assume a blower motor can be used to replace a condenser motor.
 This mistake will surely cause problems if made.

-NOTE: The condenser fan motor and compressor are the 2 parts that you want to be sure have a decent warranty when making an A/C system purchase.
-Most other parts will have only a year long warranty but are rather inexpensive to replace if needed later.
+NOTE: The condenser fan motor and compressor are the two parts that you want to be sure have a decent warranty when making an A/C system purchase.
+Most other parts will have only a year-long warranty but are rather inexpensive to replace if needed later.
 Not so much for the fan motor and compressor.